sumitkharche/O365-EDU-AngularNodeJS-Samples/README.md

    - **Resource group**: we suggest you create a new group.

    - **Site Name**: please input a name.
-Like EDUGraphAPICanviz or EDUGraphAPI993.
+Like EDUGraphAPITest003 or EDUGraphAPI993.

      > Note: If the name you input is taken, you will get some validation errors:
      >